A Formalism for the Systematic Treatment of Rapidity Logarithms in Quantum Field Theory: Gauge Invariance and Rapidity Regulators

 Now let us consider the set of diagrams which are not 2EPI such as the one shown in Fig. \ref{non-2EPI}.
-The order $\alpha^2$ CWEB involves two additional sub-diagrams corresponding to the vacuum polarization and the Y-graph as in Fig. \ref{CWEB} as well.
+The order $\alpha^2$ CWEB involves two additional sub-diagrams corresponding to the vacuum polarization and the Y-graph which are not shown.
 Eikonal exponentiation implies that the sum of this diagrams factorize into a product.
-That is, this contribution comes from interference terms in the expansion of the exponent and will arise with a color factor $C_F^3 C_A$.
+That is, this contribution comes from interference terms in the expansion of the exponent and will arise with a color factor $C_F^2 C_A$.
 The rapidity regulator preserves this property by regulating the group momentum of the individual CWEB independently.
 That is the integrand for this diagrams will be of the form \beq \int d^dk_{g1} d^dk_{g2} d^dk \mid k_{3g1}\mid^{-\eta}\mid k_{3g2}\mid^{-\eta}.... \eeq By defining the regulator in this way we preserve the eikonal identities utilized to show that the sum of graphs yields the product of a one and two loop integral.

 The renormalization and gauge invariant nature of the jet functions follows by a similar line of reasoning discussed above.
 However, there is a crucial difference between the jet and soft functions.
 Since the jet only involves one Wilson line the notion of a 2EPI diagram is no longer applicable.
 However, as will be discussed in the next section, it is simple to define a CWEB for the jet function when noting that every CWEB diagram in the soft sector has a parent diagram in the full theory which has a collinear limit.
 There is also the matter of pure self energy diagrams.
 Such diagrams on the non-Wilson line part of the jet function, obviously have no rapidity divergence since there are no eikonal lines involved, i.e. they are identical to pure QCD.
 All of the eikonal self-energy graphs vanish after including the proper soft-bin subtraction, since the full theory self energy graphs are reproduced by the purely collinear diagrams.
 This can be seen from explicit calculation as well.